wimpomp/parfor/README.md

     length: deprecated alias for total
     n_processes: number of processes to use,
-        the parallel pool will be restarted if the current pool does not have the right number of processes **bar_kwargs: keyword arguments for tqdm.tqdm
+        the parallel pool will be restarted if the current pool does not have the right number of processes
+    yield_ordered: return the result in the same order as the iterable
+    yield_index: return the index of the result too **bar_kwargs: keyword arguments for tqdm.tqdm

 ### Return